TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-gr-xc6s/README.txt

   D2:     Cpu halted due to error
   D4:D3   Ethernet speed.
 00=10M, 01=100M, 10=1G

-* If the GRUSBHC USB host controller is included then close attention must be paid to the timing reports.
-The ULPI interface timing requirements may be very difficult to meet with this FPGA device.

-* This template design previously contained the USB device controller.
+* This template design previously contained USB controllers.
-  Due to the timing of the FPGA, the USB transceiver having an IO voltage of 1.8V and the design of the USB device core it is unlikely that the required timing for the USB device interface can be reached.
-  The kit is not suitable for use with the USBDC or USBDCL IP cores.
+  Due to the timing of the FPGA, the USB transceiver having an IO voltage of 1.8V and the design of the USB device core it is unlikely that the required timing for the USB interface can be reached.
+The kit is not suitable for use with the USB IP cores.

 * Example output from GRMON is: